Fire Damage Specialists CA Contractor #1117491 OSHA-10 Certified

 Own Equipment Fleet

 Excavators, skid steers, dump trucks, and roll-off containers.
-We do not sub out the work.
-One crew, one company, one point of contact from start to finish.
+Our crew runs every project from start to finish.
+One company, one point of contact from estimate to clean lot.

 70%+ Recycling Rate